Korla Xinjiang, China Travel Guide

 Ensure your phone is unlocked to use a local SIM card.

-Cash and digital payment methods are common.
+Cash and digital ways to pay are common.

 A universal travel adapter for your electronic devices.